Basingstoke College of Technology

 Who's the boss?
 The principal is Anthony Bravo.

-Foundation degrees: In partnership with the University of Winchester, the college offers management pathway foundation degrees in childhood studies, hair beauty and spar, and retail.
+Foundation degrees: In partnership with the University of Winchester, the college offers management pathway foundation degrees in childhood studies, hair and beauty, engineering, art and design, business and travel and tourism.
+Part-time HNCs are also offered in computing, construction, engineering, media, music and sport.

 Any accommodation?
 None provided by the college, but most students come from within a 15-mile radius and live at home.